The Bitcoin Faucet WordPress Plugin

 5. Require registration for your faucet (optional)

-- Payments are made through ePay / Faucethub but you will have to click the “make payment” button in order to send all addresses that qualify for payment to ePay /Faucethub.
+- Payments are made through Faucethub but you will have to click the “make payment” button in order to send all addresses that qualify for payment to Faucethub.

-- Make sure your ePay /Faucethub account is funded or addresses won’t be queued for payout.
+- Make sure your Faucethub account is funded or addresses won’t be queued for payout.

-- Make sure to limit your ePay account only to your IP address.
-There have been several issues with ePay in the past and this will probably prevent them.
+- Make sure to limit your account only to your IP address.
+There have been several issues in the past and this will probably prevent them.
 You can find your server IP address here.

 - From personal experience I suggest allowing user comments on your faucet – it’s the fastest way to know that something is not working right.

-- At the moment the only data I gather from these faucets is how much is being paid – that’s all.
-No passwords, bitcoin addresses or any other sensitive information is being passed along.
+- At the moment the only data the plugin gathers from your faucet is how much is being paid – that’s all.
+No passwords, Bitcoin addresses or any other sensitive information is being passed along.
 Just a number of how many Satoshis have been queued for payment each time you click “make payment”.

 Most of your faucet problems can be solved through the use of the frequently asked questions listed below.
 If you can find the answer in them, feel free to submit a support request.

-I’m not seeing the faucet on my webpage
+I’m not seeing the faucet form on my webpage

 Please make sure you added the faucet’s shortcode to the page as shown in the installation video.
 The shortcodes are listed in the “support” section under “how to use”